hydraulic-software/conveyor/guidebook/docs/configs/inputs.md

 app.jdk.linux.amd64.inputs += example.com/jdk-linux-17.tar.gz
 ```

 **`app.inputs`** An array of input definitions (see below).
-Each input is extracted into the working directory one after the other, with later inputs overwriting files from previous inputs.
+Each input is copied or extracted into the working directory one after the other, with later inputs overwriting files from previous inputs.
 You can add a new input to the end of the array by using the `+=` HOCON operator.
 You can append an object, but when you append a string specification it is parsed and treated as shorthand for an object with `from` and `to` fields, in which the `from` field is the URL/path of the input.
 Brace expansion is applied to the string form to create multiple inputs.

 Certain keys are derived from the name of the first input if not specified, which works well if you use the convention that the first input contains the core software of the app (i.e. not a dependency).